 1E.
-Maximize receipts from the Rooms Excise Tax, dedicate more of these funds to housing, and consider adopting the Short-Term Rental Community Impact Fee.
+Maximize receipts from the Rooms Excise Tax, adopt the Short-Term Rental Community Impact Fee, and dedicate these funds to housing.
 Massachusetts' municipalities are able to charge a local excise tax on hotels, motels, and other lodging.
 The rate of the tax can be up to 6% of the price of the room and is determined locally.
 Most Cape communities have already maximized the rate of the rooms excise tax at 6%.
 Sandwich is the last community at an earlier maximum of 4%, and it should increase that rate to the current maximum.
+On the Cape, a further 2.75% of the room price is charged to fund the Cape Cod and Island Water Protection Fund, which invests in water quality and wastewater infrastructure projects.